 The majority of Carleton's undergraduate degree programs have a September entry date.
-Deadlines for application vary by program from January to April, so be sure to check the website for your program of choice.
-We operate on a rolling admission timeline, which means that the sooner your application documents are received, the sooner we can process your application.
+Deadlines for application vary by program from January to April, so be sure to check the website for your program of choice.To see the specific admission requirements for your chosen degree program from the education system you have completed, please visit admissions.carleton.ca/apply We operate on a rolling admission timeline, which means that the sooner your application documents are received, the sooner we can process your application.
 We recommend starting the application process by the January of the year you wish to begin your studies.
-See http://admissions.carleton.ca/applicant-type/international-applicants/ for more details.